7x7ist14/Sneakit-Sneaker-Scraper-Discord/README.md

 # How to use

-1. Open the "Config" file and input your Discord Bot Token.
+1. Open the "Config" file and input your Discord Bot Token and the name of the channel where you want to use the scraper in.

 2. Open and run the "discord_embed" file. (best for this is VS-Code in my opinion)